DrSnuggles/AYSir/README.md

 Maybe rename to YAMY (yummi), MAYY (may why), YMAY (why may), AMYY (amy why)

 ## Not sure what will happen here
+11.10.2021: Found out that with worklets it's a bit different to access the 2nd channel.
+So i had to rework the backends a bit to support 2 outputs, still not channels but at least accessible for the analyzer node.

+10.10.2021: I will continue here with my goniometer, but this time a more modern shader version, maybe... :)

 10.10.2021: Finalized a bit.
 Move on.. move on!
 Use the na(t)ive select to see that audio worklet is not interrupted by main ui thread.
 Click on slot machine for random song.

 06.10.2021: I did dome tests with other Worklet, PaintWorklet.
 Not nice since it's on main thread and there is no message port for com.